-As an athlete yourself, and as a human being with whatever particular set of challenges, worries, vulnerabilities and aspirations are unique to your life, you may have considered seeking out a qualified sport psychology clinician.
+As an athlete yourself, and as a human being with whatever set of challenges, worries, vulnerabilities and aspirations are unique to your life, you may have considered seeking out a qualified sport psychology clinician.
 Likewise, you may have found yourself wondering, "What type of professional is right for me, and how do I find that person?”

 Who Does Sport Psychology, and What is a Sport Psychologist?

 The term “sport psychologist” gets tossed around fairly casually in the media and everyday dialogue.
 As a result, it sometimes inaccurately refers to a variety of certified and non-certified professionals (including mental performance consultants and life coaches), as well as licensed mental health clinicians (such as mental health counselors and clinical social workers).
-While there are qualified helpers from each of these fields, to call them sport psychologists would be a misuse of a term designated for individuals licensed as psychologists by a state governing bodies.
+While there are competent, qualified helpers from each of these fields, to call them sport psychologists would be a misuse of a term designated for individuals licensed as psychologists by a state governing body.

-There is no requirement in the standard mental health licensure criteria that a person have experience with athletes.
-Obviously though, if a person is going to present themselves and function as a sport and performance specialist, they should have ample experience working with athletes and performers.
+There is no requirement in the standard mental health licensure criteria that a person have experience working with athletes.
+Obviously though, if a person is going to function as a sport and performance specialist, they should have ample experience working with athletes and performers.
 This need for expertise development is true for a specialist in any particular area of mental health (such as those who specialize in working with survivors of trauma, postpartum depression, etc.).

 So How Do I Know What Type of Professional is Right for Me?

 There is no single ideal sport psychology professional for everyone.
-The clinician who will be best for you, will be one with experience that best suits your needs.
+The clinician who will be best for you, will be one with experience that best fits your needs.
 Do your research and consider asking around to teammates, athletic trainers, or coaches.
 If you feel you are generally doing well from a mental health standpoint, and are seeking specific consultation around performance or mental preparation, a sports-oriented professional with CMPC certification may be a great fit.
 If you are struggling with more general social, psychological, and emotional issues affecting your performance and/or mental well-being, you’d likely do best to find a licensed mental health provider with experience in your area(s) of concern.

 Don’t be afraid to do some “shopping around” before you land on a provider!
 A detailed, well-organized website is a good first sign of a competent and effective professional, but consider following up directly with specific questions for a potential clinician.
-Although these are busy times for sport psychology clinicians, hopefully most that you contact will be willing to talk a bit about their expertise and potential fit with your particular needs.
+Although these are busy times for sport psychology clinicians, hopefully most that you contact will be willing to talk a bit about their expertise and potential fit with your needs.
 When you make an initial contact, letting them know some specifics about your situation may help ensure a return call or message.
 But of course, the level of detail you provide is entirely up to you.
-It’s not unreasonable to hold back some aspects of your situation until you feel trusting of the person’s respect for privacy and confidentiality.
+It’s not unreasonable to withhold some aspects of your situation until you feel trusting of the person’s respect for your privacy and confidentiality.